gangstead/atom-incremental-search/README.md

 An incremental search package for Atom designed for fast navigation.

-Press `cmd-i` (OS X) or `ctrl-i` (Windows & Linux) and start typing what you want to find - the package will highlight all instances what you've typed so far and move the cursor to the closest result.
-Each time you type a character or change the search string, the results are updated and the cursor is moved on the fly.
+Press `cmd-i` (OS X) or `ctrl-i` (Windows & Linux) and start typing what you want to find - the package will highlight all instances of what you've typed so far and scroll to the closest result.
+Each time you type a character or change the search string, the results are updated on the fly and the editor is scrolled to the new results.

 To move the cursor forward to the next result, press `cmd-i`/`ctrl-i` again.
 To move backwards to a previous result press `shift-cmd-i` / `shift-ctrl-i`.
 Using these while in the find